houzeyhoo/vdbdump/README.md

 # vdbdump
-CLI tool for dumping contents of [ProtonSDK](https://github.com/SethRobinson/proton)'s VariantDB file.
+CLI tool for dumping contents of [ProtonSDK](https://github.com/SethRobinson/proton)'s VariantDB files.

 ## Compiling
 The project should compile fine with any non-ancient GCC or MSVC compiler.
 There are build scripts (build.sh for Linux and build.bat for Windows) included to simplify the process.
 The only non-C99-compliant thing is the use of ##__VA_ARGS__, which should be supported by modern GCC and MSVC anyway.